 - At this time, you can add any filling you desire.
 If making it sweet, add a scoop of Nutella or other sweet filling to the center of each smaller rectangle.
 If making it savory, like a pizza pocket, add sauce, cheese and other pizza toppings to the center of each rectangle piece of dough.

 - Fold over one edge of the puff pastry onto itself, then use a fork to gently press and seal the two edges together.
-Brush to top with egg wash and sprinkle sugar (for a sweet treat) or savory seasonings (for a savory pocket) on top.
+Brush to the top with egg wash and sprinkle with sugar (for a sweet treat) or savory seasonings (for a savory pocket).

 Step #4: Bake